wgmods/Mods-API-Documentation/docs/PythonAPI/battle.md

 - senderId: SenderId of message, int
 - extraData: Additional information about message, dict or None

-  If dict is not None, it's contain the 'type' of message, which you can check in constants TypeSystemChatMessages and TypeClientSystemChatMessages.
+  If dict is not None, it can contains the 'type' of message, which you can check in constants TypeSystemChatMessages and TypeClientSystemChatMessages.

+#### Example

+    if extraData is not None:
+        type = extraData.get('type', None)
+        isAchievement = type == -1

 ---